 Assessments of existing corporate partners will be required in the event of a material change in the partners' business, operations or ownership, or in the nature of the partnership.
-Women Deliver reserves the discretion to return any funds if in the course of a due diligence assessment Women Deliver determines the partnership to be unacceptable.
+Women Deliver reserves the discretion to return any funds if in the course of its due diligence and assessment Women Deliver determines the partnership to be unacceptable.